SworDevil/Sorry-NovelAI/README.md

 That tool has no matter with [a script not for ai](a_script_not_for_ai).

-decrypt key is definitely has no matter with the tag of this repo.
+decrypt key definitely has no matter with the tag of this repo.